Absolute gradings on ECH and Heegaard Floer homology: Introduction

 \section{Introduction}

-Let $Y$ be a closed, connected, oriented three-manifold.
+Let $Y$ be a closed, connected and oriented three-manifold.
 The embedded contact homology (ECH) and the Heegaard Floer homology of $Y$ are invariants that have been studied and computed for many manifolds.
-ECH was defined by Hutchings using a contact form on $Y$, see~\cite{hutind,icm}, and Heegaard Floer homology was defined in~\cite{OS1} by Ozsv\'{a}th-Szab\'{o} using a Heegaard decomposition of $Y$.
+ECH was defined by Hutchings using a contact form on $Y$, see~\cite{hutcast}, and Heegaard Floer homology was defined in~\cite{OS1} by Ozsv\'{a}th-Szab\'{o} using a Heegaard decomposition of $Y$.
 These two homology theories have very distinct flavors, but they have recently been shown to be isomorphic by Colin-Ghiggini-Honda~\cite{cgh1,cgh2,cgh3}.
 More specifically, they construct an isomorphism $\Phi:HF^+(-Y)\to ECH(Y)$.
-Here $HF^+(-Y)$ is a version of Heegaard Floer homology of $Y$ with the opposite orientation.
-One could instead consider the Heegaard Floer cohomology of $Y$ with the right orientation.
+Here $HF^+(-Y)$ is a version of Heegaard Floer homology of $Y$ with the opposite orientation, which is isomorphic to the $-$ version of Heegaard Floer cohomology of $Y$ with its original orientation.